ArsenLabovich/prog2tester/README.md

 ```
 ---
 ### **How to use?**
-To run tests you need to go to directory where
-the script,tests and C file are located and run the following command:
+To run tests you need to go to root directory `../tester_with_tests_2task` and run the following command:

 ```bash
 python tester.py